jwwang2003/dsp-project/README.md

-# Digital Signal Processing Project
+# Digital Signal Processing Midterm project

+A BiTCN machine learning project that does post-equalization on 64QAM-CAP signals.

 ## Python!